Book a Librarian

 The library supports book clubs by providing Books to Go bags.
-This service includes a bag with six copies of one title and a discussion guide to help your book group have an enjoyable reading experience.
+This service includes a bag with eight copies of one title and a discussion guide to help your book group have an enjoyable reading experience.

 If you do not have a library card, please visit a help desk for assistance logging on as a guest.
 Guest sessions are limited to 60 minutes per day.